Galene (mythology)

 Galene (Ancient Greek: Γαλήνη Galênê means 'calm weather' or 'calm, tranquility') in ancient Greek religion was a minor goddess personifying calm seas.
 Hesiod enumerates her as one of the 50 Nereids, sea-nymph daughters of the 'Old Man of the Sea' Nereus and the Oceanid Doris, perhaps identical with her sister Galatea.

 Meanwhile, Euripides mentions "Galaneia" (Galênaiê) as a daughter of Pontus and Callimachus refers to her as "Galenaia".
 A statue of Galene, next to that of Thalassa, was mentioned by Pausanias as an offering at the temple of Poseidon in Corinth.

-The alternative name Galatea, which gained currency in the 18th century refers to same goddess.
+The alternative name Galatea, which gained currency in the 18th century, may refer to same goddess.

-Another character, Galene was named as a maenad in a vase painting.
+Another character, Galene, was named as a maenad in a vase painting.

+Galene also provides the name for the main belt asteroid 427 Galene.